rblopes/fire-arrow/README.md

   labelled dungeons (this can be tweaked through the "Settings" dialog), or use the mouse wheel to rotate its options.

-- Enter location and gossip stone hints using the keyboard or clicking the name of the hint category.
+- Enter locations and gossip stone hints using the keyboard or clicking the name of the hint category.
 Miscellaneous hints (including "always", "sometimes", generic counters and spawn locations) are grouped together.